Norway's wealth fund to buy property stake from Prologis

-OSLO Norway's $812-billion sovereign wealth fund, the world's largest, has agreed to buy a 45-percent stake in a portfolio of U.S. warehouses valued at $1 billion from U.S.-based Prologis (PLD.N) as the fund builds up its still-small property assets.
+OSLO Dec 23 Norway's $812-billion sovereign wealth fund, the world's largest, has agreed to buy a 45-percent stake in a portfolio of U.S. warehouses valued at $1 billion from U.S.-based Prologis as the fund builds up its still-small property assets.

 The fund will pay $450 million for the stake, leaving Prologis with 55 percent to manage the assets.